techhat/core/doc/development-guides/dev-systems/README.md

     2. Alternativly use `rssh-keygen`
   1. Passwordless sudo: `sudo sed -ie "s/%sudo\tALL=(ALL:ALL) ALL/%sudo ALL=(ALL) NOPASSWD: ALL/g" /etc/sudoers`
     1. additional information, see http://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux
-  1. Optional Items that we find handy if you are developing on Windows using VMs and/or behind corporate firewalls
+  1. Optional, [SAMBA and CNTLM](samba_cntlm.md) if you are developing on Windows using VMs and/or behind corporate firewalls
-    1. SAMBA share (for Windows hosts)
-      1. ubuntu: `sudo apt-get install samba`
-      1. `sudo vi /etc/samba/smb.conf`
-        1. at the bottom add the example of share block to add [[https://gist.github.com/cloudedge/298121043ea8ec2b9620]]
-        1. edit to match your system if needed
-        1. `sudo service smbd restart`
-      1. connect from your host using `\\[machine address]\crowbar_dev`
-    1. CNTLM proxy:
-      1. ubuntu: `sudo apt-get install cntlm`
-      1. make sure that you allow NON local hosts to use the proxy (in `/etc/cntlm.conf` set `gateway yes`)!
-Containers are not "local" and require your CNTLM proxy to act as a gateway.
   1. Setup a [Squid Proxy](proxy-cache.md)
   1. Make sure your environment does not use proxy for local addresses: `export no_proxy="127.0.0.1,[::1],localhost,192.168.124.0/24,172.16.0.0/12"`
     1. tip: add this to your login init